-(c) Total Number of Shares Purchased as (d) Maximum Number (or Approximate Dollar Value) of Shares (or Units) Period (a) Total Number of Shares Purchased (b) Average Price Paid per Share Part of Publicly Announced Plans or Programs that May Yet Be Purchased Under the Plans or Programs November 1, 2013 to November 30, T di Chuocu RMB118.61 2013(1) 6,684,711 (US\$19.45) N/A N/A
+(c) Total Number (u) Maximum Number

+of Shares (or Approximate Dollar

+Purchased as Value) of Shares (or Units)

+(a) Total Number (b) Average Part of Publicly that May Yet Be

+of Shares Price Paid Announced Plans Purchased Under

+Period Purchased per Share or Programs the Plans or Programs

+November 1, 2013 to November 30, 2013 (1) RMB118.61

+6,684,711 (US\$19.45) N/A N/A

+RMB118.61

-(1) On October 30, 2013, West Crest Limited and its sole shareholder Mr. Jiang Lan informed our shareholders that they had received a binding written offer from one of our major competitors to purchase 6,684,711 ordinary shares of our company held by West Crest Limited for a total purchase price of US\$130 million.
+On October 30, 2013, West Crest Limited and its sole shareholder Mr. Jiang Lan informed our shareholders that they had received a binding written offer from one of our major competitors to purchase 6,684,711 ordinary shares of our company held by West Crest Limited for a total purchase price of US\$130 million.
 Mr. Lan was a director of our company and 6,684,711 ordinary shares beneficially owned by Mr. Lan constituted approximately 6.7% of our then total issued and outstanding shares.
 Had we allowed our competitor to acquire a significant stake in our company while we were a private unlisted company, our competitor may have been able to obtain our confidential business information and gain influence over our corporate strategy and the right to vote on our significant matters requiring shareholder approval.
 In the interest of our company, our board of directors and all of our existing shareholders unanimously approved our and Telstra's proposed purchase of all of our shares held by West Crest Limited for US\$130 million in cash, or the West Crest Share Purchase.
 On November 4, 2013, we and Telstra Holdings entered into a share purchase agreement with West Crest Limited, Mr. Jiang Lan and other shareholders of our company.
 Pursuant to the agreement, we and Telstra Holdings purchased 3,856,564 and 2,828,147 ordinary shares of our company held by West Crest Limited for US\$75 million and US\$55 million, respectively, in cash.
 Fifty percent of our company's purchase price was paid on November 21, 2013, and the remainder was paid on January 29, 2014.
 Mr. Lan resigned from our board of directors upon signing of the agreement, and all other shareholders agreed not to transfer shares of our company held by them from the date of the agreement until 180 days after our initial public offering.
 We paid our first installment of US\$37.5 million by obtaining U.S. dollar financing from a third-party lender.
 We repaid this loan in the year ended December 31, 2013.